Arsi-573/linux-course/penguin.md

 # h1 - Have to start somwhere

+My setup has Windows 11 Home (64 bit) with AMD Ryzen 5 5600X 6-Core Processor (3.70 GHz) and 16 Gb or RAM

 a) First task: Enable VT-X in BIOS
 - At first I had to enable VT-X in my computers BIOS, which was a real troble.
 - I then discovered the problem was, that the instruction was for Intel, and I'm using AMD with Asus motherboard.
 When I realized that VT-X is called SVM in this combination I have, it was a peace of cake to change the settings and then boot up my computer.